DQIX/DQIX-Save-Editor/README.md

 - `src/game/data.js` contains game data info including items, equipment, appearance data, etc
 - `src/game/grotto.js` contains a partial implementation of the grotto generation algorithms
 - `src/game/layout.js` contains known values of where various things in the save file are, if you find something else please feel free to open an issue or pr
-- `src/saveManager.js` contains an implementation of reading and writing various data from the save file
+- `src/saveManager.js` contains an implementation of reading and writing various data from the save file, except for grottos which is done in `src/game/grotto.js`

 ## Credits